 Birds spread mistletoe seeds, and the sticky film which still surrounds them even after passing through the bird’s digestive system allows them to stick to branches.

 Mistletoe is not necessarily deadly when consumed by humans, but it does have some adverse side effects that you would want to avoid (including blurred vision, vomiting and potentially seizures).
-This also effects certain animals, so keep an eye on your cats and dogs at home.
+This also affects certain animals, so keep an eye on your cats and dogs at home.

-If handled correctly, mistletoe has been known to have uses for treating certain mental and physical exhaustion symptoms, it can act as a tranquilliser and has been proved to reduce the side effects of chemotherapy, help with whooping cough, gallbladder conditions and more.
+If handled correctly, mistletoe has been known to have uses for treating certain mental and physical exhaustion symptoms, it can act as a tranquillizer and has been proved to reduce the side effects of chemotherapy, help with whooping cough, gallbladder conditions and more.